-However, if you are planning for a Euro trip in the season time during the months of June to August, then I would suggest you apply for an appointment at least two months or best three months when the slots open.
+However, if you are planning for a Euro trip in the season time during the months of June to August, then I would suggest you apply for an appointment for at least two months or the best three months when the slots open.

 Ideally, book the visa appointment first for a comfortable date, and then go ahead with the accommodation and other bookings.